Socket M: Technical specifications

-Socket M is used in all Intel Core products, as well as the Core-derived Dual-Core Xeon codenamed Sossaman.
-It was also used in the first generation of the mobile version of Intel's Core 2 Duo, specifically, the T5x00 and T7x00 Merom lines (referred to as Napa Refresh), though that line switched to Socket P (Santa Rosa) in 2007.
-It typically uses the Intel 945PM/945GM chipsets which support up to 667 MHz FSB and the Intel PM965/GM965 which allows 800 MHz FSB support, though the Socket M, PM965/GM965 combination is less common.
+Socket M typically uses the Intel 945PM/945GM chipsets which support up to 667 MHz FSB and the Intel PM965/GM965 which allows 800 MHz FSB support, though the Socket M, PM965/GM965 combination is less common.
 The "Sossaman" Xeons use the E7520 chipset.
+Although conflicting information has been published, no 45 nm Penryn processors have been released for Socket M.

 Relation to other sockets

-Socket M is pin-compatible with desktop socket mPGA478A but it is not electrically compatible.
-Socket M is not pin-compatible with the older desktop Socket 478 (mPGA478B) or the newer mobile Socket P (mPGA478MN) by location of one pin; it is also incompatible with most versions of the older mobile Socket 479.
-Pentium III-M processors designed for the first version of Socket 479 will physically fit into a Socket M, but are electrically incompatible with it.
-Although conflicting information has been published, no 45 nm Penryn processors have been released for Socket M.
+Socket M is pin-compatible with the older mobile Socket 479 (mPGA478A) for Pentium III-M processors but is not electrically compatible.
+Socket M is not pin-compatible with the older desktop Socket 478 (mPGA478B) for Pentium 4 processors or the newer mobile Socket P (mPGA478MN) for later Core processors by location of one pin; it is also incompatible with most versions of the older mobile Socket 479 (mPGA478C), especially those used for Pentium M, which also used an incompatible pin layout.